Skip to content

 Whatever you want the reader or visitor to do, make it clear and enticing.

-- You might add a guarantee: You’re going to love this or ask for a full refund – no questions asked.
+• You might add a guarantee: You’ll love this or ask for a full refund – no questions asked.

-- You might offer an additional helpful tool or PDF or other if the reader takes the action you want.
+• You might offer an additional helpful tool, a PDF, or something else if the reader takes the action you want.

-In my copy for Become a Power-Blogger in Just 4-Weeks, I include helpful bonus information.
+In include helpful bonus information in my copy for Become a Power-Blogger in Just 4-Weeks.

 The article at AWAI gave this example: For the cost of a Starbucks latte each day, you can be enjoying …